shishir-subedii/dine-desk-backend/README.md

 Backend for restaurant management system.
-An ubereats clone(kinda)
+An ubereats clone(kinda).